Jetroid/jetroid.github.io/_posts/2018-02-26-logomania.md

 ![Two instances are these Portal 2 Tees, which I bought in July 2012.]({{ site.url }}/assets/images/logomania-portal.jpg) *Two instances are these Portal 2 Tees, which I bought in July 2012.<br />Images taken from Amazon*

 It seemed natural to me to buy these things.
-I was mirroring the behaviors of the people I came into contact with.
+I was mirroring the behaviours of the people I came into contact with.
 At high school, my friends and I were obsessed with video games and some of them had video game t-shirts.
 When I moved on to my sixth form, my new friends were more interested in music, and liked buying, owning and wearing 'band merch' t-shirts.
 At university, a lot of computer science students wear 'geeky t-shirts', so my video game shirts didn't feel too out of place and I didn't really question it or think about it.

 ## Is this in my interest or someone else's?